VMrGamer/pneumonia-classification-chest-x-rays/img/README.md

 ## Road-map

-- Add more visuals to the repo
+- Add visuals from the Data generated from kernels
-- Add references to images not made by me
+- Create an animation for gradcam visuals

 ## License